-This approach includes the In accordance with this approach, the Authority publishes publication by the Authority of guidelines and manuals that to assist licensees to understand their obligations in relation to their licence and provide a framework for licensees to monitor and report on their compliance to the Authority.
+In accordance with this approach, the Authority publishes guidelines and manuals to assist licensees to understand their obligations in relation to their licence and provide a framework for licensees to monitor and report on their compliance to the Authority.
 The Authority also encourages open and constructive dialogue with the licensees that it regulates and other interested stakeholders.